EOSIO/eos/README.md

 ./eosc get account currency
 ```

-If all went well, you will receive output similar to the following
+If all went well, you will receive output similar to the following:

 ```json
 {